Khovanov homology and rational unknotting

 \end{itemize}

-\begin{remark} Note that our definition of the category $\Cob^3(2n)$ (resp. $\Cob^3_{\modl}(2n)$) differs from Bar-Natan's definition in \cite{BN1}: we require that the objects in $\Cob^3(2n)$, i.e.\ crossingless tangle diagrams, come with an enumeration of the circles in the diagram.
+\begin{remark} Note that our definition of the category $\Cob^3(2n)$ (resp.~$\Cob^3_{\modl}(2n)$) differs from Bar-Natan's definition in \cite{BN1}: we require that the objects in~$\Cob^3(2n)$, i.e.\ crossingless tangle diagrams, come with an enumeration of the circles in the diagram.
 This enumeration will be needed in subsequent sections in order to obtain well-defined TQFTs.
-It is worthwhile to note that while the enumeration enlarges the set of objects in $\Cob^3(2n)$, it does \emph{not} introduce any new isomorphism classes of objects compared to Bar-Natan's definition of $\Cob^3(2n)$.
-Moreover, morphisms remain unaffected by the enumeration.
+It is worthwhile to note that while the enumeration enlarges the set of objects in~$\Cob^3(2n)$, it does \emph{not} introduce any new isomorphism classes of objects compared to Bar-Natan's definition.
+Indeed, the morphisms of~$\Cob^3(2n)$ are unaffected by the enumeration, so any two differently enumerated tangle diagrams with same underlying un-enumerated tangle diagram are isomorphic via the product cobordism.
 In fact, the functor that forgets the enumeration of the circles is an equivalence of categories. \end{remark}

 Connected cobordisms between the trivial $2$-ended tangle diagram $D_{T_0}$ and itself will have a special role throughout this paper, so let's give them a proper name.

 \begin{dfn} A connected cobordism of genus $k$ between the trivial $2$-ended tangle diagram and itself will be called a \emph{curtain of genus $k$}. \end{dfn}